DuGuYifei/blog/_posts/2022-09-15-Unity-MonsterDuelDice.md

 视频：[https://www.bilibili.com/video/BV1mq4y1o7ww](https://www.bilibili.com/video/BV1mq4y1o7ww)

-# TODO:
+## TODO:
 This game was completed during my second semester.
 I am planning to remake it using Unreal Engine in the future and make it playable online with multiplayer support, after I learn Computer Network and Socket Programming.
-Currently, it can only be played locally by two players taking turns to control.
+Currently, it can only be played locally by two players taking turns to ontrol.

+{% include embed/bilibili.html id='BV1mq4y1o7ww' %}